 In order for data science to be able to accurately derive insights from data, that data needs to accurately and consistently represent its subject matter for comparisons and analysis in a way that the machine learning models can interpret.
 Everyone living in California should have the same value in the state field and have the same birth date format to calculate age properly.
 A “yes” in the database may need to be coded as a Boolean “1” as input to a binary classifier model.
 The data cleansing process takes care of these issues, so that the data is ready for analysis.
 It is critical for the data scientist to understand the data cleansing process to know how the data may have been transformed from its raw form.

-As a component of the C3 AI® Suite‘s integration services, the C3 AI Data Integrator enables the ingestion and data cleansing of inbound data.
+As a component of the C3 AI® Application Platform‘s integration services, the C3 AI Data Integrator enables the ingestion and data cleansing of inbound data.
 Within the C3 AI Data Integrator, the C3 AI Enterprise Bus manages canonical queues.
 Canonicals are modeled interfaces for different inbound data based on canonical schemas.
 Canonical transforms determine how the source data is converted to the canonical format used as input for further analysis.

 Data are delivered to the enterprise bus via files placed in the file system (for example, S3), SFTP, API, and messages (for example, JMS or Kinesis).
 Distributed processing then loads each delivered record in parallel across worker compute nodes that perform parsing, validation, data cleansing, transformation, post-processing, and persistence as appropriate.